stadt-karlsruhe/open-data-dashboard/docs/configuration/dashboards.en.md

 # Dashboards

+!!! warning
+    This section is still work-in-progress.
+Breaking changes to the configuration of dashboards may happen at any time.

 Dashboards can be used to display multiple resources related to a single topic on one page.
 Additionally, the homepage is configured this way.

 ## Configurations